hoseinlook/cpu-anomaly-detection-with-spark/README.md

 we calculate mean and stddev of every window with spark then write spark streaming results to the console and in another kafka topic.

-windows are slots of time every 500 millisecond's . and our spark's output mode  is "update mode"
+windows are slots of time every 500 millisecond's and our spark's output mode  is "update mode".

+two  variables NORMAL_MEAN , NORMAL_STDDEV are mean of all data and standard deviation of all data in .env file you can change it.

 # Install